 Fried chicken is a comfort food for many people, but too much of a good thing isn’t always… a good thing.
 When it comes to chicken, the pieces you eat and how they’re cooked play a major role in how they impact your body and overall health.

-Nearly a third of American adults have high cholesterol, and less than a third of them have it under control.
+Nearly a third of have high cholesterol, and less than a third of them have it under control.
 Controlling your cholesterol and preventing it from getting too high requires a careful and healthy diet, one that chicken — carefully chosen and cooked — can certainly be a part of.

 Cholesterol is a necessary substance, and all of the cholesterol we need is produced by our bodies.
 But we also get cholesterol from our foods, namely animal products.
 Chicken, of course, is one of these animal products, and though it has less cholesterol than other fatty proteins —like bacon or steaks with ribbons of fat — it still contributes to your overall cholesterol levels.